-Your long term disability coverage starts on your first day of work.
+Your Primary Long Term Disability coverage starts on your first day of work.
 If you are a new team member, your benefit choice will be backdated to your date of hire after you enroll.
 If you are enrolling in Option 1 or 2 at annual enrolment, coverage starts on March 1.

 If you elect to move up to Option 2 at any annual enrolment subsequent to your first enrolment, you must complete an Evidence of Insurability form.
-Coverage starts in the first pay period following approval by the insurance company.
+Coverage starts in the first pay period following approval by the insurer.